akaymaram/hadith_analysis/README.md

 </details>
 <details>
 <summary>Hadith Tree</summary>
- Azmi, Aqil M., and Nawaf bin Badia. "e-Narrator—An application for creating an ontology of Hadiths narration tree semantically and graphically."
+ Azmi, Aqil M., and Nawaf bin Badia. "e-Narrator—An application for creating an ***ontology of Hadiths narration tree semantically and graphically***."
 Arabian Journal for Science and Engineering 35.2 (2010): 51.
+ Search for "Screen capture of the narration tree and the auto generated RDF code for the Hadith" within the article
 </details>

 <details>